Silver As An Investment

 First the Bad News

 Because of this, we do not normally recommend silver as an investment, preferring gold, but in exceptional circumstances (when the gold:silver ratio is high), we would consider silver to be a better investment bet than gold.
+Another option to gain exposure to silver is to buy second hand silver as this carries lower amounts of VAT.
+See our explainer here on special scheme silver.

 Some Good News